Bl4Cc4t/GoodTwitter2/readme.md

 ## Background
-Since Twitter disabled the 2014 layout on June 1st 2020 and therefore [GoodTwitter](https://github.com/ZusorCode/GoodTwitter) [stop working too](https://twitter.com/ZusorOW/status/1258885451055800320), I decided to create a somewhat fix for the site.
+Since Twitter disabled the 2014 layout on June 1st 2020 and therefore [GoodTwitter](https://github.com/ZusorCode/GoodTwitter) [stopped working too](https://twitter.com/ZusorOW/status/1258885451055800320), I decided to create a somewhat fix for the site.

 ## Disclaimers
 - Please keep in mind that a few things break from time to time so creating pull requests and/or issues is appreciated.